AmirUCR/cs120b_final_project/README.md

 # DDR or Dance Dance Riverside
 Dance Dance Riverside is an embedded systems game based on the ATmega1284

+The wiring and documentation for the breadboard can be found [here](https://docs.google.com/document/d/1c6faT4JMFR15S9H-j21YKbM7iYtD3dLnPAnaw_kQdL8)

 # How to get this thing working

 You need: